ck37/safety-planning-app/README.md

 2. **Scan the QR code** with Expo Go
 3. **Launch in Expo Go** to run the native version with full Android integration

-The native Android version provides access to all features including:
+The native Android version provides access to all features including fingerprint/face unlock biometric authentication, native Android notifications and system integration, optimized performance with Material Design components, full offline functionality, and voice activation features.
-- Fingerprint/Face unlock biometric authentication
-- Native Android notifications and system integration
-- Optimized performance and Material Design components
-- Full offline functionality
-- Voice activation features

 *The Android version offers the same comprehensive feature set as iOS, optimized for Android's security and notification systems.*